Fault-tolerant hyperbolic Floquet quantum error correcting codes: The Hyperbolic Floquet Code

 In Ref.~\cite{hastings_dynamically_2021}, the noncontractible loop operators are called the inner logical operators, while the type one and type two logical operators are equivalent to the electric and magnetic outer logical operators defined therein.
 As the noncontractible loop operators are equal to the product of two logical operators, their existence does not add to the number of independent logical operators, and hence, the number of logical qubits of a hyperbolic Floquet code.
 In order to emphasize this, we do not use the term logical operators in referring to them.

 \paragraph*{Code Family.} Now we focus on finding the lattices that give rise to the particular codes and calculate their code parameters.
 Each code is based on a periodic octagonal lattice.
-To identify lattices, we turn to the database of symmetric connected graphs of degree three up to 10,000 vertices, provided in~\cite{conder2002trivalent}.
+To identify lattices, we turn to the database of symmetric connected graphs of degree three up to 10,000 vertices, provided in~\cite{conder2002trivalent}\footnote{Reference~\cite{conder2002trivalent} includes methodology and graphs up to 768 vertices.
+Graphs with up to 10,000 vertices can be found \href{https://www.math.auckland.ac.nz/~conder/symmcubic10000list.txt}{here}.}.
 Within this database, the graphs with a \textit{girth} of eight qualify as periodic octagonal lattices.
 These lattices are symmetric (arc-transitive) graphs: for any pair of edges, there exists an automorphism of the graph that maps one edge to the other.

 The number of vertices of each lattice determines the number of the physical qubits, $n$, for the corresponding code.
+The number of logical qubits, $k$, on the other hand, is determined by the genus of the manifold that the periodic lattice tessellates.
+In order to find the relation between the genus of this manifold and $n$, we need to look at the crystallography structure of the octagonal lattice~\cite{boettcher_crystallography_2022}.

-An octagonal lattice has a Bravais unit cell comprising 16 vertices, which tessellates the surface of a genus-2 manifold~\cite{boettcher_crystallography_2022}.
-Thus, every set of 16 vertices in a given octagonal lattice correspond to one unit cell and cover an area equal to $-4\pi$ (in units of negative curvature) on the hyperbolic plane.
-The genus of the manifold covered by the entire lattice is given by:
+An octagonal lattice has a Bravais unit cell comprising 16 vertices, which tessellates the surface of a genus-2 manifold (see Fig.~12 in Ref.~\cite{boettcher_crystallography_2022}).
+Every additional set of 16 vertices in a given octagonal lattice corresponds to one unit cell and cover an area equal to $-4\pi$ (in units of negative curvature) on the hyperbolic plane.
+Thus, the genus of the manifold covered by the entire lattice is given by:

 Having a genus that grows with the number of physical qubits, hyperbolic error correcting codes exhibit a finite encoding rate.
 This stems from the fact that a manifold's number of independent noncontractible closed paths equals twice its genus.
 Two closed paths are dependent if the multiplication of one by a set of plaquettes yields the other.
 This relation divides the noncontractible loops into equivalence classes, where any pair of loops in the same class are dependent.
 The number of these classes is $2g$.
 Furthermore, as discussed above, each loop can be split into two distinct logical operators.
 Hence, the total number of logical qubits becomes: